Pouloo/ShellDocumentation/SHELL_MANUAL.md

 - `/` or `\` = Delimiter for specifing directories.
 The first one (*slash*) is typical of unix systems (linux), while the latter (*backslash*) is the norm on windows systems.

 > [!NOTE]
 > To best understand the following syntax symbols, you need to know the different standard streams of information in UNIX systems.
-In short, when executing a command, function or program, date can go three different directions:
+In short, when executing a command, function, or program, data can go in three different directions:
-> - Standard Input; abreviated *stdin*, and symbolized by a 0, is the stream where the computer takes its information *from*.
+> - Standard Input; abbreviated *stdin*, and symbolized by a 0, is the stream where the computer takes its information *from*.
 The most common example of this is a keyboard, where a user types keys.
-> - Standard Out; abreviated *stdout*, and symbolized by a 1, is the emplacement where the computer takes its processed information *to*.
-Following the same example would make our *stdout* a screen, where the previously typed keys now appear as formatted UTF-8 characters.
+> - Standard Output; abbreviated *stdout*, and symbolized by a 1, is the location where the computer takes its processed > > > information *to*.
+Following the same example would make our *stdout* a screen, where the previously typed keys now appear as > formatted UTF-8 characters.
+> - Standard Error; abbreviated *stderr*, and symbolized by a 2, is the channel to which the computer writes its error > messages or bug reports should the processing of the input fail, or the input be invalid.
+It is often quite close to *stdout*, because it is useful for the user to know there is an error.
+That is what happens when you try to name a file or folder with a `/` in it, you will receive a small message warning you that this character is invalid as a name.

 - `|` = Pipe, allows for joined simultaneous execution of multiple commands.
 Some commands however don't "get along" when used with the pipe, therefore make sure you use commands that are relevent to eachother's functionalities and outputs.